How to Build a Bat House

 Finally, add a piece of wood to the top to form a roof.

 Bat houses should be mounted on poles or buildings, which provide the best protection from predators.
 Wood or stone buildings with good solar exposure are excellent choices, and locations under the eaves often have been successful.
-All bat houses should be mounted at least 12 feet above ground; 15 to 20 feet is better.
+All bat houses should be mounted at least 12 feet above ground, but 15 to 20 feet is better.